 “The NVA’s up there and you know it.
 If they bring a fifty caliber to the edge of the cliff, then you and the entire company will be gone by the time the sun sets.
 There’s no mercy in this place, and there’s no resting.
 Junior may not be the best leader in the world by any means, but he’s guessed right every time about what these assholes are going to try next.”

-“We’re not ‘you guys,’” Morgan sputtered out, “and that’s part of the problem with your whole screwed up company.
+“We’re not ‘you guys,’” Carter sputtered out, “and that’s part of the problem with your whole screwed up company.
 We’re not taking orders from some errant throw-away second lieutenant playing Lawrence of South Vietnam or advice from Gunnery sergeants.”

 The Gunny shook his head, his shoulders drooping, before turning to face me.